Canon 16-35mm f/4 L IS

 Canon EF 16-35mm f/4 L IS. bigger.

-For news, action, astronomy and sports, the more expensive 16-35mm f/2.8 L II is built more solidly and is a stop faster.
+For news, action, astronomy and sports, the much more expensive 16-35mm f/2.8 L III is a stop faster.
 Image Stabilization is of no help if the subject is moving or on a tripod, but f/2.8 will let you use a faster shutter speed or lower ISO for sharper pictures when things are moving or extremely dark.

 I bought mine at Adorama.
 I'd also get it at Amazon, at B&H or at Crutchfield.
 My biggest source of support for this free website is when you use those links or any of these links to approved sources when you get anything.
 Unlike a bottle of milk or a CD, DVD or Blu-Ray disc, Canon doesn't seal its boxes so you have no idea if you're actually getting a used product if you risk buying at retail.
 Never buy at retail.

 Help me help you top